Heather Gray in front of a fountain

 Thank you for coming to my page!

-Students registered for one or more of my classes will be able to find my class(es) on their Canvas dashboard by the first day of the semester (Spring 2024: January 29th).
+If you are registered for one or more of my classes will be able to find your class(es) on your Canvas dashboard by the first day of the semester (Spring 2026: January 26th).
 To access the course content, go to Cabrillo's Canvas page (locate at the top of Cabrillo's homepage).
 Log in using your Cabrillo Student ID and password.

 And if you would like to know a little about me, here is a short bio: